 quite appreciate how cool this was.
 See Martina's own site here.
 Some avid fans of Martina's have actually copied this photo (along with my short story behind it) to some Martina fan sites.

-we've met some more people (her friends) that we usually just admire
+we've met a number of cool people (her friends) that we usually just admire

 Byrne of "Talking Heads" fame, after a great concert